partho-dev/CI-CD/Backup-DR-DevOps-tools.md

 --use-volume-snapshots=true \
 --secret-file=<path-to-credentials-aws>
 ```

+- Remember - `velero` is installed on the worker nodes, not on control plane
+- It is installed as a container like other containers

 - Back Up the Namespace: `velero backup create devops-tools-backup --include-namespaces devops-tools`
 - Restore the Namespace: `velero restore create --from-backup devops-tools-backup`